wyhitcs/data-protection/extensible_access_control_markup_language_xacml_2.md

 **REMARK**: Attributes in the target have attribute *MustBePresent*.
 In case that no matching attribute is present in the request, then the attribute is considered missing.
 If the attribute is missing, then *MustBePresent* governs the applicability of the Rule/Policy/PolicySet

-* If *MustBePresent* is “False” (default value), then a missing attributeresults in “NotApplicable”
+* If *MustBePresent* is “False” (default value), then a missing attribute results in “NotApplicable”
 * If *MustBePresent* is “True”, then a missing attribute results in“Indeterminate”

 ###Extended Indeterminate Set